 Abstract

 The recent Californian hot drought of 2012 to 2015 created favorable conditions for unprecedented ponderosa pine mortality in the driest, densest portions of the Sierra Nevada mountain range, largely caused by the western pine beetle (Dendroctonus brevicomis).
-Climate conditions related to tree water stress as well as forest structure can both influence the severity of forest insect disturbance, but it remains challenging to consider how these variables may interact to produce patterns of tree mortality.
-Previous studies have shown an interaction between climate conditions and forest density in their effect on tree mortality, but forest density is a coarse gauge of forest structure that can affect western pine beetle behavior in a number of ways.
+Climate conditions related to tree water stress as well as forest structure can influence the severity of forest insect disturbance, but it remains challenging to consider how these variables may interact to produce patterns of tree mortality.
+Previous studies have shown an interaction between climate conditions and forest density in their effect on tree mortality, but density is a coarse gauge of forest structure that can affect western pine beetle behavior in a number of ways.
 Measuring broad-scale climate conditions simultaneously with complex forest structure– including tree species, tree size, and local density– will refine our understanding of how these variables interact, but is generally expensive and/or labor-intensive.
-We overcame these hurdles by using a small, unhumanned aerial system to conduct aerial surveys over an established network of 32 forest plots along a 350km and 1000m elevation gradient in western slope Sierra yellow pine/mixed-conifer forests.
+We overcame these hurdles by using a small, unhumanned aerial system (hereafter ‘drone’) to conduct surveys over an established network of 32 forest plots along a 350km and 1000m elevation gradient in western slope Sierra yellow pine/mixed-conifer forests.
 Using Structure from Motion (SfM) processing on over 450,000 images and field measurements from the coincident ground plots, we determined tree size, location, and species for individual trees over 9 square kilometers of forest that experienced ponderosa pine mortality as a result of western pine beetle activity.
 We modeled the probability of ponderosa pine mortality as a linear combination of forest structure variables and site-level climatic water deficit, and used a Gaussian process to estimate the spatial covariance in the response.

 We found that greater host density strongly increased the probability of host mortality, and greater host size generally decreased the probability of host mortality.
 There was also a strong three-way interaction between host density, host size, and climatic water deficit such that host density and host size tended to synergistically increase the probability of host mortality at hot/dry sites, but denser, smaller trees tended to drive mortality in cool/wet sites.